-- The Committee considered and discussed the following significant matters: - Whether it may be appropriate to appoint further NEDs to the Board to supplement the existing skill-sets of the Board and to assist with long-term succession planning.
-It was concluded that an appointment should be made, and a search was launched. - The Committee considered succession plans for the Board and senior management across the short, medium and long term relative to the Company's purpose, strategy and values, taking into account its DEI policy and the current skill-set of the Board, with a view to ensuring a diverse pipeline of talent. - The search for, and appointment of, a further NED. - The Committee held a joint session with the Board to hear the results of a DEI review conducted by an embedded specialist over several months considering all aspects of DEI across the Group.
-This review made a number of recommendations of how the Group can refine and enhance its DEI programme, as well as recommending a new Board Diversity Policy and targets for representation of women and ethnic minorities in senior management, all of which were adopted. - A detailed review of succession planning in respect of senior positions, including each Executive Director and other key leadership personnel. - The employee engagement NED, Amy Schioldager, provided insights on the culture of the Group and other feedback from the ongoing informal engagement programme.
-This was based on her engagement during the year with several groups and included the views of a wide range of employees drawn from a number of the different geographies in which the Group is active.
-She has regularly met employees virtually or in person in groups of 10-12 and sought their views on a range of issues; more details are provided on page 68.
+The Committee considered and discussed the following significant matters:

+- Whether it may be appropriate to appoint further NEDs to the Board to supplement the existing skill sets and diversity of experience of the Board to assist with long-term succession planning.
+It was concluded that an appointment should be made, and a search was launched. - The search for, and appointment of, a further NED. - A detailed review of succession planning in respect of senior positions, including each Executive Director and other key leadership personnel. - The employee engagement NED, Andrew Sykes, provided insights on the culture of the Group and other feedback from the ongoing informal engagement programme.
+This was based on his engagement during the year with several groups and included the views of a wide range of employees drawn from a number of the different geographies in which the Group is active.
+He has regularly met employees virtually or in person in groups of 10-12 and sought their views on a range of issues; more details are provided on page 66.